bdavidxyz/protheme2/_posts/2018-09-30-my-beloved-low-tech-stack.md

 I use an IDE that allow me to do **everything with the keyboard**.
 It's a huge relief for the mind when you don't have to point something with the mouse's cursor.

-Apart from syntaxic coloration and linting, I avoid to give the IDE too much reponsibility.
+Apart from syntaxic coloration and linting, I avoid to give the IDE too much reponsibilities.
 The more you "integrate" things inside the IDE ("I" is for "integrated"), the more unstable tool you have.
 Then you spend time on your problems, instead of helping your customers to solve their problems.

 <h2><a name="Ruby" href="#Ruby">Ruby</a></h2>